Stations, Halts and Sidings

 Refuge Siding.
 Unfortunately nothing is known about this siding other than the brief reference to it in the 1908 Inspection Report.
-It is possible that it may have been part of the abandoned route of the ECMR and perhaps it existed only for a short period.
+It is possible that it may have been built on part of the abandoned route of the ECMR and perhaps it existed only for a short period.

 Hill Westlake.
 This siding was on the Down side of the line immediately west of Chilsworthy station, with a connection facing to Down trains.
 Originally it served a brick works, but it was taken over by the Ministry of Food in March 1942 and had been removed by 1959.

 Hingston Down.
 This siding was on the Down side of the line and originally it had a single connection facing to Up trains.
 About 1919 the layout was altered to make it a loop siding, with additional sidings which extended to serve Hingston Down Quarry.
-Thereafter it had a connection at the Gunnislake end facing to Down trains and another connection at the Callington end facing to Up trains, each connection having a seperate ground-frame.
-One source states that the siding and ground-frames were taken out of use on 23-Sep-1962, which may have been the cessation of private traffic - a British Rail notice from 1966 states that the ground-frames would be recovered on 9th August that year and the points spiked, clipped and padlocked pending recoverey.
+Thereafter it had a connection at the Gunnislake end facing to Down trains and another connection at the Callington end facing to Up trains, each connection having a separate ground-frame.
+One source states that the siding and ground-frames were taken out of use on 23-September-1962, which may have been the cessation of private traffic; a British Rail notice from 1966 states that the ground-frames would be recovered on 9th August that year and the points spiked, clipped and padlocked pending recoverey.

 Kit Hill.
 This siding was on the Down side of the line with a connection facing to Up trains.
 The siding was served originally by a 3'6" narrow-gauge tramway, which rose about 300' by means of a rope-worked incline to a quarry on the top of Kit Hill.
 In 1940 the quarry owners William Griffiths & Co reached an agreement with the Southern Railway to convert the tramway to 4'8½" standard-gauge and connect it directly into the siding.
 Because the incline descended at 1-in-5 to 1-in-8 almost at right-angles to the main railway line and the adjacent road below, a catch siding was constructed at the bottom leading to a huge earth bank as a safeguard against any runaway wagons.
 Click here to see a copy of a plan of the alterations.
-The siding was taken out of use on 21-Dec-1954.
+The siding was taken out of use on 21-December-1954.

 Branch truncated.
-On 5-Nov-1966 the Callington Branch was closed completely beyond Gunnislake.
+On 5-November-1966 the Callington Branch was closed completely beyond Gunnislake.
 All the sidings at Gunnislake were removed except for the one adjacent to the Down loop, but the passing-loop was retained - trains still arrived at the Down platform and then shunted to the Up platform ready for the return journey.
-All the sidings were removed at Calstock also, except for the loop siding next to the main line.
+All the sidings were removed at Calstock also except for the loop siding next to the main line.

 After the signal-boxes at Calstock and Gunnislake were closed in 1968 the remaining sidings were removed and thereafter the branch was in effect just a long siding, with all trains using the former Up platform face at Gunnislake.
-At Bere Alston the branch trains continued to use the rear face of the former Up platform until 7-Sep-1970, when the main line to Plymouth was singled and the Callington line was re-aligned to make a new junction at the south end of the former Down platform.
+At Bere Alston the branch trains continued to use the rear face of the former Up platform until 7-September-1970, when the main line to Plymouth was singled and the Callington line was re-aligned to make a new junction at the south end of the former Down platform.